gdsrosa/react-boilerplate-v2/README.md

 # React + Redux Boilerplate

-This is a updated version of my v1 boilerplate for React projects, this new v2 now container a bunch of new stuffs out of the box like styled-components, ESLint and Redux.
+This is a updated version of my v1 boilerplate for React projects, this new v2 now contains a bunch of new stuffs out of the box like styled-components, ESLint and Redux.

+This project uses Redux Ducks pattern.
+More about this pattern on this link [Ducks Modular Redux](https://github.com/erikras/ducks-modular-redux)

 ## Getting Started